justintime4tea/open-twitch-bot/README.md

 Run 'npm install' within the project directory to install all required node modules

 Copy personal.js.example to personal.js and fill in the details using your Twitch information.
+Don't worry personal.js will not be committed, it is included in the .gitignore file.

 ## Running the bot
 Run 'node app.js' from within the project directory